 The competition starts at 7 pm and will feature performances by local artists and arts organizations.
 Renowned artist Joseph Green will host the event, with performances by Split This Rock's DC Youth Slam Poetry Team and Natalie Illum.

-Banneker High School, BASIS Public Charter School, Capital City Public Charter School, Cardozo High School, Dunbar High School, E.L.
-Haynes Public Charter School, Eastern High School, Georgetown Visitation Prepatory School, McKinley Technology High School, SEED Public Charter School, St. Anselm's Abbey School, Washington Latin Public Charter School and Wilson High School.
+Banneker High School, Capital City Public Charter School, Cardozo High School, Columbia Heights Educational Campus, E.L.
+Haynes Public Charter School, Eastern High School, McKinley Technology High School, SEED Public Charter School, St. Anselm's Abbey School and Washington Latin Public Charter School

 About Poetry Out Loud - Poetry Out Loud is a national competition that seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry - recitation and performance.
 The program builds on the resurgence of the oral art form of poetry, as seen in the slam poetry and spoken word movements.
 The program invites these dynamic aspects into the classroom, where teachers engage students through classroom memorization, performances and competition.

 About the Competition - The National Endowment for the Arts and the Poetry Foundation have partnered with the DC Commission on the Arts and Humanities (CAH) to support Poetry Out Loud, a FREE high school program which encourages the nation's youth to learn about great poetry through memorization and recitation.
 This dynamic program helps high school students master public speaking skills, build self-confidence, learn about their literary heritage, and compete for more than $100,000 in awards.

 Each Winner at the State Level Will Receive:

 · A $200 cash prize and an all-expense-paid trip to Washington, DC

 · A $500 cash stipend for their school to purchase poetry materials